Migration Guide#

 Clear communication: Breaking changes will be clearly documented with migration instructions

-This section will be updated as we approach the 1.0.0 release.
+Status: 1.0.0 is not yet planned.
+This section will be updated as the API surface stabilizes toward a 1.0 release.

 Deprecation Policy#